arcmite/arc-website/docs/creators/foo-bar.md

   { kind: 'website', href: 'https://example.com', label: 'Website' },

   // if missing from creatorprofile.vue, use custom kind
-  // see https://icon-sets.iconify.design/ for list of icons, and look for the icon name { kind: 'custom', icon: 'mdi:camera', href: 'https://flickr.com/example', label: 'Flickr' }
+  // see https://icon-sets.iconify.design/ for list of icons, and look for the iconify icon name { kind: 'custom', icon: 'mdi:camera', href: 'https://flickr.com/example', label: 'Flickr' }
 ]
 </script>